 A workplace accident that involves a fall often results in injuries that require medical intervention and time away from work to recover.
 Workers’ Compensation benefits are available to injured workers to cover lost wages, emergency room visits, hospital and surgical costs, doctor visits, prescription medications, and physical and cognitive therapy.
 Falls from high places, falls down a flight of stairs, slippery or uneven floor surfaces, and falls from ladders are just a few of the examples of workplace accidents that can result in serious, and sometimes fatal injuries.

-The experienced Philadelphia Workers’ Compensation lawyers at the Law Offices of Gross & Kenny, LLP, have been helping injured workers claim Workers’ Compensation benefits for over 25 years.
+The experienced Philadelphia Workers’ Compensation lawyers of Gross & Kenny, LLP, have been helping injured workers claim Workers’ Compensation benefits for over 25 years.
 Their knowledge of Pennsylvania Workers’ Compensation laws has helped countless clients claim the maximum compensation available to help them, allowing them to focus on their recovery without the added stress from the financial burden placed on their family.

 Construction workers are the leading group of workers most likely to suffer a serious injury from falling.
 Improperly installed or maintained scaffolding or ladders, open walkways that are often narrow, and unprotected openings or holes in flooring are the most common causes of falls in the construction industry.
 Construction workers are frequently working high off the ground, which causes catastrophic injuries when they fall.
 Bone fractures, head, and spinal injuries, cuts and lacerations, and internal injuries are common in construction falls.